robvanpamel/robvanpamel.github.io/_posts/2022-10-14-CreatingGitHubPages.md

 Yes, I never looked into to be honest.
 I know you can create them with regular HTML, CSS and some JS, but I want to work on something new, so I'll start with Jekyll and markdown.

 I want something that is easy to maintain, so I am able to proceed with it with not too much effort and overhead.
-Jekyll and markdown seems to be a good fit.
-But as I've never used github pages before so, it's all new for me.
+Jekyll and markdown seems to be a good fit. <!--more--> But as I've never used github pages before so, it's all new for me.
 As the purpose of the github pages is to serve as a blog, it's a very good starting point.
 Allright lets dive into it.

 ## Specify a theme